Krablaosky/reading-notes/201/Recap.md

 Variables can be changed later in time which is great.
 If I tell you now a `Squeedlyspooch`means laptop, you still might remember from earlier that it was a pen, but now it's a laptop and you need that for the next section.

+## Strings vs numbers

+when we get into how to write out different variables it's incredibly important to know how to do some simple things like write out numbers.

+If we try to write out the number 42 in a JS function, we just write the number as it is with no attachments or anything.

+`let number = 42` makes it so this variable number has a value of 42.
+We could manipulate that information to solve for some of these things.

+`number * 2` would give us `84`

+if we had it so that

+`let name = 'bob'` Then we have assigned the variable name to the string `bob`, and if we tried a similar thing.

+`name + name` we would get `bobbob`

+Strings will always have either `' '` or `" "` surrounding it and that is how we can identify them quickly.

 ## Conditionals

 we can use these conditional statements to execute a function if something meets our conditions or criteria.
 For instance, if a is true then run function until a isn't true